CaF2/lspJump/README.md

 ## Requires

+This plugin also requires a language server for your programming language.
+These ones are currently verified to work (tested by me):

 * ccls (https://github.com/MaskRay/ccls) (C,C++,Objective-C)
 * pyls (https://github.com/palantir/python-language-server) (Python)

-Maybe other languages work?
+Other language servers could work.
+To see if your programming language have support from a language server check (https://microsoft.github.io/language-server-protocol/implementors/servers/) or search using a search engine.
 You can change in settings (F5) if you want to try another server.

 To change to another language, simply type something like "/usr/bin/pyls" in the settings.
+If it also requires some additional arguments add them in the "Binary arguments text box".
+There each argument is separated with a space.

 ## Installation